With the downward pressure of COVID-19 pandemic and recession being felt, shifting your thinking to realign and restart

 One of the great lessons I learned with businesses going through the 1990 recession, the 2008 recession, and the other major rise and falls, is that business does not get back to normal or the way it was.
 It sets companies on different paths; some slowly erode, and others flourish; the option of the same is not there.

 For companies that set their goals with a view of just survival and the same in mind sadly miss many great opportunities and can find themselves out of date—a little like Hem in Who Moved My Cheese.
-To restart your business takes foresight and good planning.
+To realign and restart your business takes foresight and good planning.

 - Some companies went back to the financials to review pricing and attempted to meet the demand.

 - Incumbent salespeople telephoned or called to nurture the relationship and reinforce the importance of keeping the agreement with their company.

 - Competitor salespeople jumped in their cars and headed to the newly opened doors of discussion off the back of the letter distributed.